RedditRecs

 Reddit Icon

-bbypaarthurnax • 12 months ago
+bbypaarthurnax • about 1 year ago

 I like it for gaming because of the G keys and the fact that it's one of the few full sized low profile keyboards on the market, but thats basically it.
 The keys are super pingy and unsatisfying to type on unless you add tape under the keycaps and lube the switches.
 I prefer my Keychron which was less than half of the price of G915.